 If you're already claiming benefits in Northern Ireland

-You must inform the Social Security Agency/Jobs and Benefits office that you're moving abroad.
+You must tell the Social Security Agency/Jobs and Benefits office that you're moving abroad.
 They will tell you how your benefits will be affected.
 You can find your local office at the following link.